Malvasia Bianca Grape Varietal: An Island Treasure

 A mass of shriveled grapes emerges, losing up to 60% of their water content.
 Then, with great precision and care, they are pressed to release the most concentrated and ‘thick’ juice imaginable.
 Fermentation often occurs in used oak barrels, although concrete is also employed.
 The vinification will stop when the desired amount of residual sugar remains in the wine – usually, the yeast is exhausted by the volume of sugar, terminating the fermentation naturally.
 Alternatively, the winemaker can chill the wine or add sulfur to halt the process.
 The best wines are then matured in barrel – or tank – for several years, gaining depth and complexity.
 They are then sterile filtered and bottled.

-Of course, the critical mass of Malvasia wines are fermented dry, as this is what the market demands.
-Here, approaches and attitudes can vary wildly: cool fermentation in stainless steel produces a very clean expression of the grape, with crisp acidity and stone fruit flavors.
-However, the antithesis of this ‘play it safe’ philosophy is becoming more popular among Italy’s younger oenologists.
-Zidarich, nestled in the mountains of Friuli-Venezia, is a poster child for this movement.
 In the deep limestone cellars of this magnificent winery, Benjamin Zidarich carries out fermentation and aging in machine-carved pieces of the local stone.
 Hand-harvested berries are crushed (but not pressed) and allowed to ferment spontaneously in these stone vessels, with prolonged skin contact and maturation on the fine lees.
 The maceration is long, and the use of sulfur is minimal.
-After maturation on the fine lees in Slavonian oak, the wines are racked and bottled.
+The wines are racked and bottled after maturation on the fine lees in Slavonian oak.
 Rich in phenolic extract, it is an interpretation of Malvasia that will not appeal to everyone.
 But the wine’s complexity and depth cannot be questioned.

 A grape for all seasons